aws-samples/serverless-data-analytics/Lab4/README.md

 >**Note:**
 > The major advantage of Glue Crawlers is that they understand the partitions based on the S3 object prefix and automatically create the table with partitions as part of the crawling.

-## Create Redshift Spectrum Scehma and reference external table form AWS Glue Data Catalog Database
+## Create Redshift Spectrum Scehma and reference external table from AWS Glue Data Catalog Database

 1. Open the [Amazon CloudFormation Dashboard](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2])
 2. Make a note of the AWS region name, for example, for this lab you will need to choose the **US West (Oregon)** region.
 3. Select your Amazon CloudFormation stack *(RedshiftSpectrumLab)*
 4. Click on the **Outputs** tab
-5. Naviage to the **pgWeb** URL
+5. Navigate to the **pgWeb** URL
 6. In the pgWeb console ensure that the **SQL Query** tab is selected
 7. Copy the following statement to create a database *(e.g. taxispectrum)* in Redshift Spectrum